SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2012-06-29-intermission-9back-to-the-future-phone-7.markdown

 Marty you gotta see this…. (whoops, back to the tutorial)

-Hope you are not getting to dizzy now going back and forth from XNA GS 3.1 and GS 4.0 and the windows phone.&nbsp; But lets bring the phone project up to date with current efforts and also wrangle out some gotcha’s that have come to light.
+Hope you are not getting to dizzy now going back and forth from XNA GS 3.1 and GS 4.0 and the windows phone.
+But lets bring the phone project up to date with current efforts and also wrangle out some gotcha’s that have come to light.

 **Source updated for Final combined update project for GS 4.0 project [here on Codeplex](http://startrooper2dxna.codeplex.com/releases/view/61496) (Windows and WP7)**

 * * *

-&nbsp;

 ### Game save settings